bbeng89/bbeng89.github.io/_posts/2020-04-11-solar-install.md

 ![roof dimensions](/assets/img/articles/solar-install/02-roof-drawing.jpg)

 I then had to place about 10 orders on Amazon for wires, tools, etc. and had them all shipped to Lee's house in Phoenix.
-I met him in a Home Depot parking lot and picking up the panels and all the Amazon boxes, and took them out to Las Cruces the next morning.
+I met him in a Home Depot parking lot and picked up the panels and all the Amazon boxes, and took them out to Las Cruces the next morning.

 ## Testing